 One of the benefits of telepsychology is that the client and clinician can engage in services without being in the same place.
 Telehealth can serve as another social connection.
 Being able to connect with your psychologist and receive care can be very helpful.

 Are telehealth services covered by my insurance?

 Each insurance has a different deadline for extending telehealth coverage.
-Many plans have extended this coverage through the end of 2020, however, some have expired.
 We encourage all clients to call and speak to their insurance administrator.